-Please consider visiting our donate page to make a contribution.
-All donations are made through our ticketing system.
-On the donate page, click “Tickets” to select the amount you’d like to give.
-Then, click “Find Tickets” and “Checkout” to complete the transaction.
+All donations are made through our online ticketing system vendor for secure transactions.
+Visit the donate page, click the “Tickets” button, then select the item that matches the amount you would like to give.
+Next, click “Find Tickets” and “Checkout” to complete the transaction.

 Any contribution is greatly appreciated and the items listed below are among the projects with the greatest priority.
 Thank you for supporting New Hope Valley Railway and keeping the spirit of railroading alive in the Triangle!